Yomiko12/ReggieBot/README.md

 ## Moderation Commands
 This is for any command that can even slightly be considered related to server moderation.

+### r setevent "yyyy-mm-dd hh"
+adds an event to the event list

+### r viewevents
+shows the user a list of all upcming events

+### r delevent "yyyy-mm-dd hh"
+deletes the specified event from the event list

 ### r pingspam "specified user's @"
 spams the requested user with 5 pings